-All Norwich University online master's degree candidates must attend and participate in the annual Residency Conference and Commencement hosted on the Norwich campus.
+All Norwich University online master's degree candidates must attend and participate in the annual Residency Conference hosted on the Norwich campus.
 Due to the timing of this required event, typically students who begin their graduate programs in June, September, and December will attend the June Residency following the completion of their final seminar.
-Typically, students who begin their program in March are required to attend Residency prior to or during their final seminar.
-Students who have completed at least 42 credit-hours (inclusive of all applicable transfer credits) in a 48 credit-hour program, 30 credit-hours (inclusive of applicable transfer credits) in a 36 credit-hour program, or 24 credit-hours (inclusive of applicable transfer credits) in a 30 credit-hour program must attend Residency, but will have their degrees conferred in the December following completion of their final seminar.
+Typically, students who begin their program in March are required to attend Residency just prior to or during their final seminar, but will have their degrees conferred in the December following completion of their final seminar.
 For specific dates, consult the enrollment calendar.
 All students who are academically and financially qualified, regardless of start date and duration of program, will participate in a full graduation ceremony at the conclusion of the Residency Conference week.